-The experience began with the arrival, where music was spatialized so that as guests neared the Aston Webb Building, walked through its rotunda foyer and into the Great Hall, they heard different and complementary organ compositions which built from a few simple notes to a full organ melody.
-The main part of the event was divided into four different acts, timed around the different courses of the entirely vegetarian menu created using locally sourced ingredients as much as possible.
+The experience began with the arrival to the venue, where music was spatialized so that as guests neared the Aston Webb Building, walked through its rotunda foyer and into the Great Hall, they heard different and complementary organ compositions which built from a few simple notes to a full organ melody.
+The main part of the event was divided into four different acts, timed around the different courses of the entirely vegetarian menu, which was created using locally sourced ingredients.
 Thy light, thy flight quoted and collaged a number of different texts.

-The main part of the event opened with a chorus of bird warblers filling the space with birdsong, followed by some tunes from The Bird Fancyer’s Delight, or Choice Observations And Directions Concerning the Teaching of all sorts of Singing Birds after the Flagelet and Flute [recorder] when rightly made as to Size and tone, with Lessons properly Compos’d within the Compass and faculty of each Bird, viz. for the Canary-Bird, Linnet, Bull-Finch, Wood-Lark, Black-Bird, Throustill [thrush], Nightingale and Starling.
-The whole fairly Engraven and Carefully Corrected published in 1717, and which Samuel Pepys's diary mentioned he played.
+The main part of the event opened with a chorus of bird warblers filling the space with birdsong, followed by some tunes on the recorder from The Bird Fancyer’s Delight, or Choice Observations And Directions Concerning the Teaching of all sorts of Singing Birds after the Flagelet and Flute [recorder] when rightly made as to Size and tone, with Lessons properly Compos’d within the Compass and faculty of each Bird, viz. for the Canary-Bird, Linnet, Bull-Finch, Wood-Lark, Black-Bird, Throustill [thrush], Nightingale and Starling.
+The whole fairly Engraven and Carefully Corrected published in 1717.

 The first act collaged poems by Jennifer K. Sweeney, Rumi, and ee cummings; alongside fragments from Confucius' Analects and Marcus Aurelius' Meditations.

 The second act featured a composite Shakespearean monologue, made up of speeches by Hal in Henry IV Part 1 and Edmund in King Lear.